alexa-samples/skill-sample-nodejs-quiz-game/step-by-step/6-publication.md

     <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/6-14-submit-for-certification._TTH_.png"/>

-15. **You're done with your aubmission!**  Here are a few things you might need to know:
+15. **You're done with your submission!**  Here are a few things you might need to know:

     *  **Certification can take several days to complete.** Please be patient.
 It takes time because we want to get it right.